minetest-mods/radiant_damage/README.md

 	above_only = false, -- if true, damage only propagates directly upward.
 Useful for -- when you want to damage players only when they stand on the node.
 		-- Defaults to false when undefined.
+	on_damage = function(player_object, damage_value), -- An optional callback to allow mods
+		-- to do custom behaviour.
+If this is set to non-nil then the default damage will -- *not* be done to the player, it's up to the callback to handle that.
+If it's left -- undefined then damage_value is dealt to the player.
 }
 ```